karamdo/ToDolist/README.md

 ## React + Tailwind project

-React website built by vite and deployed on github pages following this page [Deploying Vite Deploying Vite App to GitHub Pages](https://medium.com/@aishwaryaparab1/deploying-vite-deploying-vite-app-to-github-pages-166fff40ffd3)
+React website built by vite and deployed on github pages following this page [Deploying Vite App to GitHub Pages](https://medium.com/@aishwaryaparab1/deploying-vite-deploying-vite-app-to-github-pages-166fff40ffd3)

 you can test the web page by using [THIS LINK](https://karamdo.github.io/ToDolist/)